SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 There are many more kinds of server available as demonstrated on the [VSCode MCP agents site](https://code.visualstudio.com/mcp) as well as elsewhere on the web, or you can even [Build your own MCP server](https://devblogs.microsoft.com/dotnet/mcp-server-dotnet-nuget-quickstart/).

-> [!IMPORTANT]
-> If you host an MCP server, MAKE SURE to also tell the AI in the [Instructions](#instructions) that it is available.
->
-> Also note, that MCP servers have to be started manually and ahead of time before you start your AI session!,  AI is not allowed to start MCP servers for you (even if you tell it to)
+{% include admonition.html type="warning" title="MCP requirement" body="If you host an MCP server, MAKE SURE to also tell the AI in the [Instructions](#instructions) that it is available.\n\nAlso note, that MCP servers have to be started manually and ahead of time before you start your AI session!,  AI is not allowed to start MCP servers for you (even if you tell it to)" %}

 ### Documentation